How to pay for a wedding

 1. Use cash and savings

-2. Charge some things to credit cards
+2. Charge sparingly to credit cards

 3. Ask family and friends for contributions